shuffyiosys/rp-navi/docs/style.md

 -   **Consider DRY judiciously**

     Repeating yourself once is fine.
 Repeating yourself twice might need consideration.
-Repeating yourself thrice would make it likely this is good, but remember: the _same_ things must be done.
+Repeating yourself thrice would be a strong candidate for making it a function.
+But remember: the _same_ things must be done.

 -   **End all statements with a semicolon**